flatironinstitute/inferelator/devnotes.md

 cd inferelator/
 ```

-Change one of the files (for example the `utils.py` file), by adding a blank line or something.
+Change one of the files (for example the `workflow.py` file), by adding a blank line or something.

 ## Run Unit Tests again to make sure everything still works

-run nosetests (this runs the unit tests):
+run pytest (this runs the unit tests):

 ```
-python -m nose
+python -m pytest
 ```

 ## Push your changes to your Github directory